jordan-comlinee/algorithm/README.md

 ### 😎 Algorithm Study using Python & Kotlin

-* I want to be a specialist in Embedded system & Android Programming
 * I'm using Kotlin right now, but soon C++ code will be added🥰

 ### My Goal